Free teacher-led visits

 Room hire for bags and lunch

-When available, meeting rooms can be booked for schools to leave their bags and have lunch with a minimum 3 hours hire and a maximum group size of 65 children.
-All prices are for 3 hours.
+When available, meeting rooms can be booked for schools to leave their bags and have lunch.
+Rooms are usually booked from 10am to 2pm.

 To hire a room for bags and lunch, please email email@example.com